w3c/tracestate-ids-registry/content/registration.md

 3. Each entry must include contact information of the requestor.

 An update to this registry is an addition, change or deletion of an identifier.
-Any person can request an update to this registry by [pull requests](https://github.com/w3c/trace-state-ids-registry/pulls) to the
+Any person can request an update to this registry by [creating an issue](https://github.com/w3c/trace-state-ids-registry/issues/new/choose) on the
 [trace-state-ids-registry repository](https://github.com/w3c/trace-state-ids-registry).
 The
 [Distributed Tracing  Working
 Group](https://www.w3.org/2018/distributed-tracing/) will place it on an